 What are the possible side effects of Glatopa?

-- Post-Injection Reactions.
-Serious side effects may happen within minutes after you inject Glatopa at any time during your course of treatment.
-Call your doctor right away if you have any of these post-injection reaction symptoms including:
+- Immediate Post-Injection Reactions.
+Serious side effects may happen right after or within minutes after you inject Glatopa at any time during your course of treatment.
+Call your doctor right away if you have any of these immediate post-injection reaction symptoms including:

 - redness to your cheeks or other parts of the body (flushing)